typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/strict-enums.md

 }

 let vegetable = Vegetable.Lettuce;
-vegetable = 'definatelyNotAVegetable'; // Type '"definatelyNotAVegetable"' is not assignable to type 'Vegetable'.
+vegetable = 'definitelyNotAVegetable'; // Type '"definitelyNotAVegetable"' is not assignable to type 'Vegetable'.

 // Even "valid" strings will not work, which is good! vegetable = 'carrot'; // Type '"carrot"' is not assignable to type 'Vegetable'.